-Every year, the 20-week minor programme Independent Fashion Magazines at AMFI gives 35 students the unique opportunity to conceptualise and create a new fashion magazine that has its own style and visual language.
-All the marketing and PR is carried out by students.
+For over ten years the 20-week minor programme Independent Fashion Magazines at AMFI gives 35 students the unique opportunity to conceptualise and create a new fashion magazine that has its own style and visual language.
+This year the first pilot of the new minor was launched: Fashion & Editorial Branding.

-The magazine programme works according the Reality School concept: all products require to stand the test of the professional world of publishing and fashion.
-And so the AMFI magazine has a new title and new look every year and is sold worldwide from Tokyo to New York.
+The programme works according to the Reality School concept: all products must withstand the test of the professional worlds of publishing and fashion.

 Marketing & distribution